 The Pediatric Critical Care Medicine (PCCM) Residency Training Program at the University of Alberta prepares residents for practice in pediatric critical care medicine in a tertiary/quaternary setting, caring for both medical-surgical and cardiac patients.
-The Critical Care Environment at the Stollery Children’s Hospital is a Level 1 trauma centre, a referral centre for solid organ transplant (including heart, lung, kidney, liver and small bowel), a busy Extra-Corporeal Membrane Oxygenation (ECMO) program with over 30 runs a year, and the referral centre for the Western Canadian Children’s Heart Network
+The Critical Care Environment at the Stollery Children’s Hospital is a Level 1 trauma center, a referral center for solid organ transplant (including heart, lung, kidney, liver and small bowel), a busy Extra-Corporeal Membrane Oxygenation (ECMO) program with over 30 runs a year, and the referral center for the Western Canadian Children’s Heart Network

 Most of the two-year residency is spent within the pediatric critical care environment (split between a 16-bed medical surgical PICU and a 16-bed cardiovascular surgical critical care PCICU).
-Learners spend time in the pediatric operating room.
-There is protected research time over the two years of residency as well as time for other electives such as cardiology, nephrology, VAD/ECMO, echocardiography, transport and NICU.
-There is a block of elective (call free) time each year that can be taken within or outside of Edmonton.
+Learners spend time in pediatric anesthesiology and have protected time for research or other scholarly pursuits.
+In addition, many selectives are available to choose from including cardiology, nephrology, VAD/ECMO, echocardiography, diagnostic imaging, transport, palliative care, and NICU.
+There is also a block of elective (call free) time each year that can be taken within or outside of Edmonton.

 Other resident benefits include funding and protected time to participate in the PALS, ATLS, and ECLS courses which are offered in the first and second year of training.
 Residents also receive funding to travel to one major conference a year.

 The PCCM Residency Training Program is open to trainees from pediatrics, emergency medicine, surgery and anesthesia.
 The program is fully accredited by the Royal College of Physicians and Surgeons